coolbutuseless/serializer/README.md

 maximum throughput of the serialization process when using R’s internal serialization mechanism.

-The speeds below seem ridiculous, because at its core, serialization is just passing *pointers* + *lengths* to an output stream, and doing very very little actual memory allocation or copying.
+The speeds below seem ridiculously fast!
+This is because serialization is just passing *pointers* + *lengths* to an output stream, and in this special case doing very very little actual memory allocation or copying.

 ``` r